Systemic lupus erythematosus

 Hemolytic anemia can occur with very high levels of the anticardiolipin antibody.
-It can be chronic or develop suddenly and be severely (acute).
+It can be chronic or develop suddenly and be severe (acute).

-Antiphospholipid Syndrome.
 Many patients with SLE have antiphospholipid syndrome (APS).
-This is a disorder of blood coagulation related to the presence of autoantibodies called lupus anticoagulant and anticardiolipin.
+This is a disorder of blood coagulation related to the presence of autoantibodies called lupus anticoagulant and anticardiolipin antibodies.
 APS can cause blood clots, which most often occur in the deep veins of the legs, a condition called deep vein thrombosis.
 Blood clots increase the risk for stroke and pulmonary embolism (clots in the lungs).
 Patients with APS are also at high risk for pregnancy complications, including miscarriage (see Pregnancy Complications below).

 Vasculitis.
 Vasculitis is an inflammation of the blood vessels.
-If it becomes severe, it can cause blood to stop flowing to organs and tissues, resulting in potentially life-threatening complications.
+If it becomes severe, it can cause blood to stop flowing to organs and tissues, resulting in damage to the tissue and potentially life-threatening complications.

 Thrombocytopenia.
 In thrombocytopenia, antibodies attack and destroy blood platelets.
 In such cases, blood clotting is impaired, which causes bruising and bleeding from the skin, nose, gums, or intestines.

 Leukopenia and Neutropenia.
 These conditions cause a drop in the number of white blood cells.
 Severe reductions in white blood cell counts can increase the risk for infections.

 Blood Cancers.
 Patients with SLE and other autoimmune disorders have a greater risk for developing lymph system cancers such as Hodgkin's disease and non-Hodgkin's lymphoma (NHL).